zvansom/mongoose-practice/readme.md

 ## Routes

 The below routes are stubbed out for your convenience.
 You don't need to add any new ones, just implement the ones that are already there.
 Express EJS Layouts as well as a layout.ejs and a navbar are already included for you.
+All the individual EJS files are stubbed out for you too.
+This way you can get straight to the part where you are creating the models and using them in your routes.

 | Method | Route Path | Purpose |
 | ----- | ------------- | ------------------------------- |